Introduction

 The developments in the understanding of cervical cancer in the twentieth century, which has led to means to combat a disease that afflicts women and is responsible for a high rate of mortality among women is a remarkable achievement for humanity in its continuous fight against diseases.
 Such success has come from the unraveling of the etiology of the disease and an understanding of the epidemiology of the diseases on one side and the advances made by science and technology on the other side.

-The greater awareness of causes and risk factors for cervical cancer has led to more efficient preventive measures being put in place that has led to a decrease in the incidence of the disease more markedly in the developed world.
+The greater awareness of causes and risk factors for cervical cancer has led to more efficient preventive measures being put in place that have led to a decrease in the incidence of the disease more markedly in the developed world.
 There is an air of expectancy that greater strides would be achieved in the fight against cervical cancer in the prevention, as well as treatment and care for cervical cancer.

 History of Cervical Cancer